Vandivier/ella-api/README.md

     2. CSV-to-object (array), then create many using https://stackoverflow.com/questions/45860853/how-to-insert-multiple-records-in-loopback
     3. Generate ERD and swagger file dynamically
 7. Remove authentication on a single endpoint: https://loopback.io/doc/en/lb2/Authentication-authorization-and-permissions.html#exposing-and-hiding-models-methods-and-endpoints
+8. /ella-api/server/models maps to /ella-framework/src/mock for test data

+### Hungarian Reference
+1.  s: string
+2.  o: object
+3.  i: Number (long, int, double, etc)
+4.  b: boolean
+5.  p: Promise
+6.  obs: Observable
+7.  f: function
+8.  v: variant
+9.  m: module
+10. TitleCase: module or service
+11. ALLCAPS: constant, module, or service
+12. $: a DOM or DOM-like object, such as a jQuery or Angular object
+13. arr: an array
+14. el: a DOM object, specifically excluding it as not a DOM-like object.
+    1. eg `$div = $('div'); elDiv = $div[0];`
+15. _: locally scoped
+    1. Generally only needed if there is some similarly-named, non-local variable.
+    2. eg to distinguish sWord = function() { return _sWord; }
+16. Hungarian identifiers can be stacked, and precedence matters.
+    1. For example, fpsWord(); should be a function which returns a promise resolving to a string.
+    2. When and only when a hungarian identifier is variant, keep in mind the indicator may have two different meanings:
+        1. vso is a variant which may be a string or an object
+        2. vso is a variant which may be a string that represents an object (eg, it can be parsed with JSON.parse)
+17. Stacked hungarian remains in downcase.
+An upcase indicates the end of the Hungarian identifier.
+    1. It's fpsWord(), not fPSWord()
+18. Arbitrary hungarian types can be indicated by downcasing.
+    1. mycustomtype is fine, as long as it is a real custom type or class.
+19. Long names are not always needed, but sometimes they are.
+    1. A long name is a hungarian identifier + arbitrary descriptive TitleCase naming
+    2. A middle-sized name is a a hungarian identifier + arbitrary undescriptive and/or downcase letters
+    3. Avoid middle-sized names.
+The hungarian indication is incorrect and the text isn't helpful.
+    4. Short names are preferred when a method is so generic that contextual information doesn't exist.
+Like a utility.
+    5. Short names suffice when there are no other variables of a given type in context.
+    6. Short names do not suffice when multiple variables of the same type are in the same context.
+    7. Examples:
+        1. Short: o, s, i, obs
+        2. Middle-sized: ob, obj, str, int, objold, objnw
+        3. Long: oPreviousValue, oNewValue, sLetter, sWord, fsHtmlContent
+20. Respect third party conventions
+    1. Hungarian is for your codebase, not for theirs (unless they use it)
+    2. Use their syntax and conventional var names.
+    3. Just make a comment referencing where their convention came from.
+    4. For example, use `const fs = require('fs')`